randoruf/CSSR-Matlab/README.md

 #### Significance Level

-`siglevel` is the significance level, it should be in the range of (0,1).
+`siglevel` is the significance level in range from 0 to 1, which is the probability of mistakenly splitting a state.
 This parameter is 0.001 by default.

 * ```matlab
   siglevel = 0.001;